jannik-brinkmann/dqn/README.md

 I use the training parameters as described in the original paper, except I use a smaller replay memory and start experience replay earlier than the original authors.

 #### Evaluation
 The agent achieves a game score of 129.8 on Breakout using experience replay and target Q, while the original authors achieve 316.6.
-In general, results of deep reinforcement learning methods are difficult to reproduce due to non-determinism in standard benchmark envrionments, combined with variance intrinsic to the methods [(Henderson, Peter, et al.)](https://ojs.aaai.org/index.php/AAAI/article/view/11694).
+In general, results of deep reinforcement learning methods are difficult to reproduce due to non-determinism in standard benchmark envrionments, combined with variance intrinsic to the methods [(Henderson et al. 2018)](https://ojs.aaai.org/index.php/AAAI/article/view/11694).
 However, this might also be a bug in the code.

 <div align="center">